Cantera/ncm-2019-materials/README.md

 ```

 If this updates your version of conda, restart your terminal so that changes to your environment can take effect.
-Then, follow the instructions below to install Cantera.
+Then, follow the instructions directly below ("I installed Python with Anaconda or Miniconda") to install Cantera.

 ### I installed Python with Anaconda or Miniconda